sakaiproject/sakai/README.md

 This is the "Mini Quick Start" for more complete steps to get Sakai configured please look at [this guide on the wiki](https://github.com/sakaiproject/sakai/wiki/Quick-Start-from-Source).

-To build Sakai you need Java 1.8 and Maven 3.2.
-Once you have clone a copy of this repository you can build it by running:
+To build Sakai you need Java 1.8.
+Once you have clone a copy of this repository you can build it by running (or `./mvnw install` if you don't have Maven installed):
 ```
 mvn install
 ```